 What is Firewise?

-aware that the “wildland urban interface” where residences mix with undeveloped forest and open lands was an
+aware that the “wildland urban interface” where residences mix with undeveloped forest and open lands was an unavoidable reality of

-quickly to the task of developing and providing information about the simple and practical techniques homeowners could use to
+to the task of developing and providing information about the simple and practical techniques homeowners could use to reduce the risks

-2) Vegetation close to a house which can catch fire and generate enough heat or flames to ignite siding or other parts of the
+Vegetation close to a house which can catch fire and generate enough heat or flames to ignite siding or other parts of the home’s

 Clearing flammable trees and shrubs 30 feet or more from structures,

 Making sure small flames in grass or shrubs cannot touch the home, and